Kotlin/dataframe/docs/StardustDocs/topics/toHTML.md

 ### Configuring display for individual output

-`toHTML` is useful if you want to configure display for single cell, not whole notebook as described in section for [Jupyter Notebooks](jupyterRendering.md)
+`toHTML` is useful if you want to configure how a single cell is displayed.
+To configure the display for the entire notebook, please refer to [Jupyter Notebooks](jupyterRendering.md) section.

 <!---FUN configureCellOutput-->